 Fun right?
 Most symptoms seem to manifest a few days after, as a result of the drug trying to work its way out, maybe?

-- Drink a lot of water and avoid alcohol, coffee and tea or anything else, but water.
+- Drink lots of water and avoid alcohol, coffee, and tea or sugar and soda.

 - Reduce Salt intake for about a month during and after the treatments